maxschommer/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+#Dynamic memory allocation.
+When you use the function append in python, memory is added dynamically.
+In compiled languages, the size of an array is exactly what you define it as.

 2) Name two advantages of static typing over dynamic typing.

+#In static typed languages, it's always clear what a variable is refering to.
+A dynamic typed language may need to be run in order to find out.
+#Static typed languages also check all variable assignments at compile time, so errors in assignments can be caught in functions that haven't been run.

 3) Give an example of a static semantic error.

+#note: expected ‘const char *’ but argument is of type ‘int’
+#extern int puts (const char *__s);

 4) What are two reasons you might want to turn off code optimization?

+#1.)It can make debugging difficult
+#2.)It takes longer to compile your code.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+#The assembly code is specific to the processor.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+#One error is from the linker, mispelling a variable name is an error from the compiler.

 7) What is a segmentation fault?

+#It is when you try to write to an illegal location in memory.

 ## Chapter 2